Daniel J Allcott, BM, MM

 Prof. Allcott studied cello with John Ehrlich, Ann Martindale-Williams, Janos Starker, Tsuyoshi Tsutsumi, and Helga Winold.
 His chamber music teachers were Michel Block, James Campbell, Rostislav Dubinsky, Josef Gingold and Menahem Pressler.

-Appointed Music Director of the Oak Ridge Symphony Orchestra and Chorus in starting in 2010-11, Maestro Allcott was Music Director and Principal Conductor for Atlanta Ballet from 2000-2010 during which time he led over 250 performances with the Atlanta Ballet Orchestra.
+He has been Music Director of the Oak Ridge Symphony Orchestra and Chorussince 2010 and was Music Director and Principal Conductor for Atlanta Ballet from 2000-2010 during which time he led over 250 performances with the Atlanta Ballet Orchestra.

-He serves on the faculty of Cellospeak,Tennessee Cello Workshop, and is the President of Tennessee's chapter of American String Teachers Association.
+He is Artistic Advisor for Eastport Strings, serves on the faculty of Cellospeak,Tennessee Cello Workshop, and is the Past President of Tennessee's chapter of American String Teachers Association.